A new parametrization for ideal classes in rings defined by binary forms, and applications: Introduction

-\subsection{Method of Proof}
+\subsection{Method of proof}

 We now summarize the proofs of our main results.
 First, in \S\ref{sec-buildabear}, we introduce the new parametrization alluded to in Theorem~\ref{thm-thisiswhyimhere} and prove several useful properties about it.
-Because this parametrization produces $G_n(\BZ)$-orbits of pairs $(A,B) \in \BZ^2 \otimes_\BZ \Sym_2 \BZ^n$ such that $\det(x \cdot A + z \cdot B) = \pm F_{\mathsf{mon}}(x,z)$ as output, it has the effect of reducing the problem of counting $2$-torsion classes in rings associated to forms with leading coefficient $f_0$ into the simpler problem of counting $G_n(\BZ)$-orbits on $\BZ^2 \otimes_{\BZ} \Sym_2 \BZ^n$ over the space of forms with leading coefficient $\pm 1$, which is precisely the problem that Siad solved in~\cite{Siadthesis1,Siadthesis2}.
+Because this parametrization produces $G_n(\BZ)$-orbits of pairs $(A,B) \in \BZ^2 \otimes_\BZ \Sym_2 \BZ^n$ such that $\det(x A + y B) = \pm f_0^{-1} F(x, f_0 y)$ as output, it has the effect of reducing the problem of counting $2$-torsion classes in rings associated to forms with leading coefficient $f_0$ into the simpler problem of counting $G_n(\BZ)$-orbits on $\BZ^2 \otimes_{\BZ} \Sym_2 \BZ^n$ over the space of forms with leading coefficient $\pm 1$, which is precisely the problem that Siad solved in~\cite{Siadthesis1,Siadthesis2}.
 By reducing the non-monic case to the monic case (up to a sign), our new parametrization allows us to largely avoid doing the intricate mass calculations that form a key ingredient in the argument in~\cite{BSHpreprint}.
 We conclude \S\ref{sec-buildabear} by explaining the connection between our parametrization, which \emph{a priori} concerns the class of the inverse different, and the problem of counting $2$-torsion elements in class groups.

 Next, in \S\ref{sec-arith}, we characterize the orbits of $G_n(R)$ on $R^2 \otimes_R \Sym_2 R^n$ that arise from our parametrization, where $R = \BZ_p$ for a prime $p$ or $R$ is a field.
 We use this characterization to prove Theorem~\ref{thm-diffsquare}; we also calculate the squareful and even ramification densities $r_p(\Sigma)$ for interesting families of local specifications $\Sigma$.
 Finally, in \S\ref{sec-theproof}, we complete the proofs of the main results by combining the parametrization from \S\ref{sec-buildabear}, the characterization of $p$-adic orbits and density calculations from \S\ref{sec-arith}, and the asymptotics for the number of $G_n(\BZ)$-orbits on $\BZ^2 \otimes_\BZ \Sym_2 \BZ^n$ of bounded height that Siad obtained in~\cite{Siadthesis1,Siadthesis2}.
-The trickiest part of this final step is sieving to orbits that satisfy $2$-adic local specifications; we achieve this using \emph{ad hoc} methods that rely upon two assumptions: that the family of local specifications is nice and that the fixed leading coefficient $f_0$ is odd.
+The trickiest part of this final step is sieving to orbits that satisfy $2$-adic local specifications, which we \mbox{achieve using \emph{ad hoc} techniques.}

-\section{Orbit Parametrization}
+\section{Orbit parametrization}